date-fns-tz

 To discuss the usage of the time zone helpers let's assume we're writing a system where administrators set up events which will start at a specific time in the venue's local time, and this local time should be shown when accessing the site from anywhere in the world.

-Given a date and any time zone, returns a Date with the equivalent UTC time.
+Given a date and any time zone, returns the equivalent Date in the current system time zone and the equivalent UTC time internally.
 An invalid date string or time zone will result in an Invalid Date.

 Say a user is asked to input the date/time and time zone of an event.
 A date/time picker will typically return a Date instance with the chosen date, in the user's local time zone, and a select input might provide the actual IANA time zone name.